luukfroling/Mechanica/content/replaced/Ch3_AnalyticalOrNumerical.md

 # met slider die dt kleiner /groter maakt
 ```

 In the graph, we have plotted both the analytical solution and the numerical one.
-As can be seen, if we make $dt$ sufficiently small, the numerical solution can not be distinguished from the analytical one.
+As can be seen, if we make $dt$ sufficiently small, the numerical solution cannot be distinguished from the analytical one.

 ## More difficult example ##
 In the above, the friction force was proportional to the velocity.
 What if we make the force more realistic?
 For instance, let's consider a small hail stone that comes falling out of the sky.
 We will assume that the hail stone is formed in a cloud at a height of 1km above the ground.
 Furthermore, we will take that the stone drops from that height with zero initial velocity.
 Finally, we will assume that the problem is 1-dimensional: the hail stone drops vertically down and experiences only gravity, buoyancy and air-friction.
 The situation is sketched in {numref}`fig:HailStoneFriction`.